-Negotiations on the Australia-Korea Free Trade Agreement (KAFTA) concluded in December 2013.
-The Agreement was signed by the Trade and Investment Minister, Mr Andrew Robb, and his South Korean counterpart the Minister for Trade, Industry and Energy, Mr Yoon Sang-jick, in Seoul on 8 April 2014.
+The Korea-Australia Free Trade Agreement (KAFTA) was signed by former Trade and Investment Minister Mr Andrew Robb, and his South Korean counterpart the Minister for Trade, Industry and Energy, Mr Yoon Sang-jick in Seoul on 8 April 2014.

 Minister Robb tabled the text of the Agreement along with a National Interest Analysis in the Australian Parliament on 13 May 2014.